 Can Sarplaninacs Reach 85 cm and Stay Purebred?

-I see breeders who are so determined to stand out that they push their Sarplaninacs to a towering 85 cm, even if it means crossbreeding.
+Everyone wants the biggest dog, but few talk about the consequences.
+I see breeders so determined to stand out, pushing their Sarplaninacs to 85 cm, even if it means crossbreeding.

 Height